brunorijsman/openssl-qkd/README.md

 In this case the client and server negotiate the use of Elliptic Curve Diffie-Hellman Ephemeral (ECDHE) whose parameters are a little bit different than the g and p of regular Diffie-Hellman, the the flow of the messages is the same.

+We only show a subset of the exchanged TLS messages, namely the ones that illustrate how the Diffie-Hellman exhange works.

 #### Session Overview

 ![HTTPS WireShark Entire Session](figures/https-wireshark-entire-session.png)